flame/blis/docs/BLISTypedAPI.md

 ### Operation implementation type query

 The following routines allow the caller to obtain a string that identifies the implementation (`ind_t`) that is currently active (ie: implemented and enabled) for each level-3 operation.
-Possible implementation types are listed in the section above covering [microkernel implemenation query](BLISTypedAPI.md#microkernel-implementation-type-query).
+Possible implementation types are listed in the section above covering [microkernel implementation query](BLISTypedAPI.md#microkernel-implementation-type-query).
 ```c
 char* bli_info_get_gemm_impl_string( num_t dt );
 char* bli_info_get_hemm_impl_string( num_t dt );